 - Mediastinal nodes from a myriad of nodal groups.

-- The left jugular and bronchomediastinal trunks on occasion drain into the thoracic duct, but may also drain into their respective independent venous openings.
+- The left jugular trunk and left bronchomediastinal trunk on occasion drain into the thoracic duct, but may also drain into their respective independent venous openings.

 The intrathoracic part of the respiratory system is comprised of the distal half of the trachea (commencing at the inferior border of T1) and its subsequent branches as well as the lungs and their associated pleura.
 These structures are fundamental to the processes of gaseous exchange and respiration.

 There are several groups of nodes associated with lymphatic drainage of the lungs and conducting airway.
-These nodes, which are found bilaterally, are:
+These are collectively known as the tracheobronchial lymph nodes.
+They include:

 - the pretracheal and paratracheal nodes are located anterior to, and along the sides of the trachea (respectively);